streamnative/pulsar-flink/README.md

   <td>`default-database`</td>
   <td>The default database name.</td>
   <td>public/default</td>
-  <td>A topic in Pulsar is treated as a table in Flink table environment when using Pulsar catalog, therefore, database is the other name for `tenant/namespace`.
+  <td>A topic in Pulsar is treated as a table in Flink when using Pulsar catalog, therefore, `database` is another name for `tenant/namespace`.
 The database is the basic path for table lookup or creation.</td>
 </tr>

 <tr>